 Study a Master of Laws at Australia’s national law school at Australia’s top-ranked University.
 This highly valuable qualification deepens your understanding of the way law operates in, and interacts with, the modern world and equips you with skills and knowledge for the 21st century job market.

 Pursue a general LLM for a broad perspective of law’s role in domestic and international societies.
-Or focus your studies on one of three specialisations – Public Law, International Law or Private & Commercial Law.
+Or focus your studies on one of five specialisations – Public Law, International Law, Human Security Law, New Technologies Law or Private & Commercial Law.